lexicalcomputing/ShadowSense/README.md

 This is a repository containing ShadowSense, a word sense annotated dataset for Czech and English.

+For a detailed description, please read the [paper](https://aclanthology.org/2024.lrec-main.1286.pdf).

 ## Data Files

 The `data/` directory contains the annotated test sets.